Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 A young person’s right to work and recourse to public funds will depend on their immigration status.
 When granted status, their immigration adviser will need to go through the various conditions and rights it carries in detail so that both the young people and their worker understands what they are entitled to.
 Young people without leave to remain (including those who are ARE or have pending applications) will not be allowed to work and do not have access to mainstream benefits, and so will be reliant on financial support from the local authority where eligible.
 However, the asylum process is also extremely complicated, and the rights and entitlements a young person may have at various points are subject to change.
 Therefore it is essential that social workers and personal advisers seek specialist advice to ensure that young people are supported through the process and are able to access anything they are entitled to.

-- Care leavers supported under section 23C; All care leavers aged between 18-21 years old AND those over the age of 21 who are pursuing a programme of education or training that is recorded in their pathway plan and has been approved by Social Services;
+- Care experienced young people supported under section 23C; All care experienced young people aged between 18-21 years old AND those over the age of 21 who are pursuing a programme of education or training that is recorded in their pathway plan and has been approved by Social Services;

-- Care leavers supported under section 23CA; All care leavers aged between 21 and 25 years old who want to return to their education and/or training;
+- Care experienced young people supported under section 23CA; All care experienced young people aged between 21 and 25 years old who want to return to their education and/or training;

-- Care leavers supported under section 23CZB; All care leavers aged between 21 and 25 years old who need help.
+- Care experienced young people supported under section 23CZB; All care experienced young people aged between 21 and 25 years old who need help.

-Statutory guidance from the Department for Education, ‘The Children Act 1989 guidance and regulations Volume 3: planning transition to adulthood for care leavers’ and Extending Personal Adviser support to all care leavers to age 25’, should be referred to for guidance on how these duties should be applied and where it may include financial assistance.
-However in general it should be noted that the changes impose a duty to provide financial assistance (accommodation and money) to care leavers being supported under section 23C (to the extent that a young person’s education/training AND welfare needs require it) and 23CA (to the extent that a young person’s welfare and education/training needs require it).
+Statutory guidance from the Department for Education, 'The Children Act 1989 guidance and regulations Volume 3: planning transition to adulthood for care experienced young people and Extending Personal Adviser support to all care experienced young people to age 25', should be referred to for guidance on how these duties should be applied and where it may include financial assistance.
+However in general it should be noted that the changes impose a duty to provide financial assistance (accommodation and money) to care experienced young people being supported under section 23C (to the extent that a young person's education/training AND welfare needs require it) and 23CA (to the extent that a young person's welfare and education/training needs require it).

-Former unaccompanied asylum seeking children who have been granted leave to remain are entitled to the same duties of support and care from the local authority as any other care leaver.
+Former unaccompanied asylum seeking children who have been granted leave to remain are entitled to the same duties of support and care from the local authority as any other care experienced young person.

-Former unaccompanied asylum seeking children who still have an outstanding asylum or human rights application (including pending appeals) duties of support and care from the local authority as any other care leaver.
+Former unaccompanied asylum seeking children who still have an outstanding asylum or human rights application (including pending appeals) duties of support and care from the local authority as any other care experienced young person.
 The responsibility to provide accommodation and financial support remains with the LA (rather than the home office) until care leaving duties are discharged (based on caselaw SO Barking and Dagenham).

-The 14+ Team is a member of NRPF Connect, which shares information with the Home Office on former looked after children without recourse to public funds.
+The 14+ Team is a member of NRPF Connect, which shares information with the Home Office on Care Experienced Children without recourse without recourse to public funds.
 It also has published guidance, and an accompanying HRA template, which should be used when deciding when and how to carry out a Human Rights Assessment.

 It’s important to note that this guidance stresses that during the HRA process, new matters may be identified that need to be put before the Home Office which create a barrier to removal.
 For example;